Nominating and Corporate Governance Committee

 (d) To consider any other corporate governance issues that may arise from time to time, and to develop appropriate recommendations for the Board.

-(e) To review periodically the Code of Ethics applicable to directors, officers, employees and contractors of the Company to assure that it is appropriate for the Company and complies with the requirements of the Applicable Listing Rules, and to recommend any desirable changes therein to the Board.
+(e) To review periodically the Code of Ethics applicable to directors, officers, employees and contractors of the Company to assure that it is appropriate for the Company and complies with the requirements of Applicable Laws, and to recommend any desirable changes therein to the Board.

 (f) To make recommendations, as appropriate, to the Company’s directors concerning attendance at continuing educational programs as necessary to maintain the necessary level of expertise to perform their responsibilities as directors.